TheApple-1.com (owner website)

 Surprisingly low auction result has nothing to do with the Apple-1 and the owner know the reason but can't talk about it.
 After auction US$ 350,000 were offered twice but not accepted by current owner.

-Exhibition is called „Kunst in Bewegung.
+Exhibition was called „Kunst in Bewegung.
 100 Meisterwerke mit und durch Medien.“ (Art in motion.
 100 masterpieces with and through media).

 Very good.
 Prototype area populated with additional electronics.
 Additional wires on the back.
 All hardware was added at prototype area by first-hand owner John Dryden in 1976/1977 because he used a keyboard with inverted signals.
 The extra chips are inverters.
 Works with 'regular' serial keyboard as well.
 Same owner replaced two IC sockets.